-Blind, older dog found in Alaska 3 weeks after wandering off
+Blind, older dog found in Alaska weeks after wandering off

-SITKA, Alaska (AP) — An Alaska family had given up hope of finding their blind, elderly golden retriever who wandered away from their home three weeks ago, but a construction crew found Lulu in salmonberry bushes after initially confusing her for a bear.
+SITKA, Alaska — An Alaska family had given up hope of finding their blind, elderly golden retriever who wandered away from their home weeks ago, but a construction crew found Lulu in salmonberry bushes after initially confusing her for a bear.

 Lulu was barely alive after being found Tuesday, but she is being nursed back to health and is back home with her family, the Daily Sitka Sentinel reported.